allyswank/s4b-project/README.md

 These analyses will consist of RNA-seq data extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.

+# All Output Files

+Throughout these scripts, many outputs are generated.
+The following section contains descriptions of what will be contained in each of these files.

+## STAR (Spliced Transcripts Alignement to a Reference)
+* Aligned.out.sam : Alignments to the genome in standard SAM format.
+* Log.out : Main log file with a lot of detailed information about the run.
+This file is most useful for troubleshooting and debugging.
+* Log.progress.out : Reports job progress statistics, such as the number of processed reads, % of mapped reads etc.
+* Log.final.out :  Summary mapping statistics after mapping job is complete, very useful for quality control.
+The statistics are calculated for each read (single- or paired-end) and then summed or averaged over all reads.
+* ReadsPerGene.out.tab : 4 columns - 1) gene ID, 2) counts for unstranded RNA-seq, 3) counts for the 1st read strand aligned with RNA, 4) counts for the 2nd read strand aligned with RNA.
+* SJ.out.tab : Contains high confidence collapsed splice junctions in tab-delimited format.
+* chrLength.txt :
+* chrNameLength.txt :
+* chrName.txt : After indexing the genome, you can change the chromosome names in this file while keeping the same order.
+The names in this file will be used in all output alignment files (i.e. Alignment.out.sam).
+* chrStart.txt :
+* exonGeTrInfo.tab :
+* exonInfo.tab :
+* geneInfo.tab :
+* Genome : Comprise binary genome sequence, suffix arrays, text chromosome names/lengths, splice junctions coordinates, and transcripts/genes information.
+Most of these files use internal STAR format and are not intended to be utilized by the end user.
+* genomeParameters.txt :
+* SA :
+* SAindex :
+* sjdvInfo.txt :
+* sjdbList.fromGTF.out.tab :
+* sjdbList.out.tab :
+* transctiptInfo.tab :
+*

 ## Box Folder

 Here is the link to the Box Folder with our data: https://auburn.box.com/s/x17154cah63h3yp4wd14ak6p0fa3t5jz